drewbacca51/nile-river-connections/src/content/posts/2022-09-22-buildings-the-beautiful-and-the-“not-so-much”-beautiful.md

   pictures: ancient Egypt majestic Pharaohs"
 featuredImage: /assets/02-buildings.jpg
 ---
-Buildings : the beautiful... and the “not-so-much” beautiful!
+Buildings : the beautiful... and the “not-so” beautiful!
 When many of us are thinking about our first trip to Egypt, our minds are full of pictures:
 *ancient Egypt*
 majestic Pharaohs